Official Website of Rob Leatham – Professional Shooter, Firearms Instructor and Captain of Team Springfield

 My passion for guns and shooting became apparent at a young age.
 I grew up in a family that shot together almost every weekend.
 And I just happened to be in the right place at the right time as I began winning pistol competitions.
 That was in the early 1980s.
 Did I mention that I’m old?

 Most of my near and dear accomplishments are with pistols.
-I’m an 8-time IPSC World Champion, a 10-time NRA Bianchi Cup Champion, a 17-time Single Stack National Champion and a 30-Time USPSA / IPSC National Champion.
+I’m an 8-time IPSC World Champion, an 11-time NRA Bianchi Cup Champion, a 17-time Single Stack National Champion and a 30-Time USPSA / IPSC National Champion.
 I’ve been around so long that I cannot tally the local, state and regional wins.
 Guess I should have kept track…

 And It’s hard to believe, but as of 2016, I’m able to compete in the Senior category in both USPSA and IPSC.
 Yeah that’s painful – in more ways than one.
 However, since then, I’ve acquired 8 USPSA / IPSC National Senior Titles, and 2 IPSC Senior World Championship Titles, and I’m pretty happy with that.

 In my spare time, I provide firearms instruction for the United States Military, various federal, state and local law enforcement agencies and civilian competitors.
 I’ve taught for over two decades.
 I have a great eye for detail – as I’ve seen it all.
 My approach is not traditional, but at the end of the day I’m always able to help my students make progress.

 I’m employed by Springfield Armory and sponsored by Safariland Ltd. I could not do what I love – shoot guns for a living – without either of them.
 They have been with me since the early days of my long career, and I am forever grateful for their friendship and support.